 The name Earth is at least 1,000 years old.
 All of the planets, except for Earth, were named after Greek and Roman gods and goddesses.
-However, the name Earth is an English/German word, which simply means the ground.
+However, the name Earth is a Germanic word, which simply means “the ground.”Potential for Life

 Size and Distance